reinaldosimoes/react-vertical-feed/README.md

 # React Vertical Feed

-A React component for creating vertical media feeds (videos and images) similar to TikTok or Instagram.
-This component provides a smooth, performant way to display vertical content with automatic play/pause for videos based on visibility.
+A React component for creating vertical video feeds similar to TikTok or Instagram.
+This component provides a smooth, performant way to display vertical videos with automatic play/pause based on visibility.

 ## Features

 - 🎥 Automatic video play/pause based on visibility
-- 🖼️ Support for both videos and images
 - ⌨️ Keyboard navigation support
 - ♿️ Accessibility features
 - 📱 Mobile-friendly